erikmwerner/slas2022/README.md

-# slas2022
+SLAS 2020
-Materials for the SLAS IoT Short Course 2022
+Arduino library for SLAS 2020 short course: Microcontrollers, the IoT and our Laboratories